motorcycle destinations

 This article focuses on teaching you the essential sections about motorcycle laws, the type of luggage you should use to store belongings, and potential roads and destinations you may want to visit.

-1. Motorcycle Laws in Arkansas:
+1. Motorcycle Laws in Arkansas

 Even if you are not a resident of Arkansas, you can be held responsible for any motorcycle-related misdemeanors that you commit.
 If you do not have good knowledge of the motorcycle laws in Arkansas, then you may end up in an uncomfortable confrontation with the Arkansas police.
 Arkansas can be very strict about wearing motorcycle safety gear, how your motorcycle is outfitted, how you behave on the road, and transporting passengers.
 Just make sure to be patient and careful on the road, especially if there are other vehicles sharing the road with you.

-1.1 Helmet Laws:
+1.1 Helmet Laws

 If you are under the age of 21, you are legally obliged to wear a helmet.
 Even if you are the age of 21 or older, it is recommended you always wear a helmet when riding a motorcycle.
 You should use either an open-face helmet or a full-face helmet as both of them are approved for use by the Department of Transportation.
 You also need to wear additional eye protection such as safety glasses, goggles, face shields, or a helmet visor.

-1.2 Required Safety Features:
+1.2 Required Safety Features

 Your motorcycle is required to have headlights, brake lights, a rear reflector, rearview mirrors, and turn signals.
 In Arkansas, you are only required to have one of the following features: the headlight, brake light, rear reflector, and rearview mirror.
 You can install an additional one of each utility if you wish to expand your field of vision, increase your visibility, and help your motorcycle run better.
 However, as it is not required by law, you only have to do so out of personal preference.
 It is suggested you have turn signals, but they do not have to be installed on your motorcycle in Arkansas.
 If you plan to ride without turn signals, you need to have complete knowledge of how to signal to other vehicles with your hands.

-1.3 Lane Splitting Laws:
+1.3 Lane Splitting Laws

 Arkansas is a state where there are no laws explicitly forbidding lane splitting, however there are also no laws that approve of lane splitting either.
 As a result, lane splitting is allowed.
 It is not recommended you practice it as doing so increases your chance of colliding with another vehicle.
 However, you are allowed to ride on the dividing lines or in between adjacent vehicles so long as you make your presence clear and there is enough space available.
 Keep in mind that you can still be pulled over by the Highway Patrol.
 Based on the Arkansas county you are in, you can still be held liable for reckless driving.

-1.4 Passenger Laws:
+1.4 Passenger Laws

 If you plan to bring along a passenger, your motorcycle will need to install a seat and footholds similar to your own.
 The seat has to be placed either behind you or on the side of the motorcycle.
 If you decide on a side seat, you need to be sure that it is still positioned behind you.
 Your motorcycle cannot have more than 2 people riding at once.
 Any children that are below the age of 8 are not allowed to ride your motorcycle as a passenger.
 If you are below the age of 16, you are not allowed to transport a passenger.
 Your passenger has to follow the same helmet and eye protection laws as you do.

-2. Motorcycle Luggage for Touring Trip:
+2. Motorcycle Luggage for Touring Trip

 As with any other kind of trip, you need to make sure to pack the essentials: food, money, devices, repair tools, etc. for your motorcycle tour.
 Considering you will likely be moving at high speeds over long periods of time, you need luggage suited to endure these conditions.
 Besides being long-lasting, your luggage also has to have enough space to arrange your belongings and be resistant to damage from the elements.
 When preparing your checklist of things you should bring, try to pack light.
 Being on a two-wheeled vehicle, keeping balance is essential to covering distance during acceleration and preventing your motorcycle from crashing.
 It is difficult to maintain balance if your luggage is carrying too much weight.
 Prioritize objects that have diverse functionality rather than convenience.
 To help you figure out which luggage is suited for your motorcycle model, here is a list for you to choose from:

-3. Roads And Destinations in Arkansas:
+3. Roads And Destinations in Arkansas

 Depending on which direction you enter Arkansas’ borders, some sites and routes may be closer to you than others.
 Based on how difficult the terrain is and the number of turns, the length of each route may differ.
 Some routes may only be a couple dozen miles while others could be stretched over a hundred miles.
 If you want to be efficient, try to reach the famous spots nearby that only require you to use the minimum amount of fuel.
 If you are more ambitious, see if you can complete the full distance of a route either one-way or roundtrip with minimal stops.
 Depending on how many days you plan to stay in Arkansas, you may be able to traverse enough of Arkansas to see most of the attractions you want.
 Even if you do not, there are enough roads for you to ride to your heart’s content.

-3.1 The Arkansas Dragon:
+3.1 The Arkansas Dragon

 Distance: 19 miles